dajitabh123/Crime_Mangement_System/README.md

 # Crime-Information-Management-System

-This project is developed by Falgun Manoj Bokde
+This project is developed by Ajitabh Dash

 ## About